mmiele/TechnicalNotes/BotFramework/Authentication/bot-oauth-cleanup.md

 A client application can authenticate requests to Direct Line API 3.0 either by using a **secret** that you obtain from the [Direct Line channel configuration](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-directline?view=azure-bot-service-4.0) page in the Bot Framework Portal or, better, by using a **token** that you obtain at runtime.
 The secret or token should be specified in the Authorization header of each request.

+You can connect the bot to a custom app by using the Direct Line channel.

 > [!NOTE]
 > A Direct Line secret is a master key that can be used to **access any conversation** that belongs to the associated bot.
 A secret can also be used to obtain a token. **Secrets do not expire**.
 > A Direct Line token is a key that can be used to **access a single conversation**. **A token expires but can be refreshed**.